exercism/javascript/exercises/concept/lucky-numbers/.docs/instructions.md

 ## 2. Determine if a number is a palindrome

 Another game on the website is a little quiz called "Lucky Numbers".
-A user can enter a number and is shown whether the number belongs to some secret sequence or pattern.
+A user can enter a number and then sees whether the number belongs to some secret sequence or pattern.
 The sequence or pattern of the "lucky numbers" changes each month and each user only has a limited number of tries to guess it.

 This months' lucky numbers should be numbers that are palindromes.